forem/forem/docs/backend/algolia.md

 ## Algolia for Search

-Algolia is a third party service which powers the search.
-When working with the API it is very likely that you will need to utilize Algolia.
-You will need to sign up for a free-tier account, retrieve the keys and provide those keys to the Rails application.
+Algolia is a third party service that powers the search.
+When working with the API, you will likely need to utilize Algolia.
+You will need to sign up for a free-tier account, retrieve the keys, and provide those keys to the Rails application.

 ## Sign up

 1. Go to the Algolia sign up [page](https://www.algolia.com/apps/AJVD3Q9KL3/dashboard).

-2. Choose one of the three methods of signing up: email, github or google.
+2. Choose one of the three methods of signing up: email, GitHub, or Google.

 3. Fill in your information.